dmcewing/Arduino-vMix-tally/README.md

 1. Make sure to use a power cable that does not support data when using a USB port on a camera.
 This can cause connecting issues in the camera.
 2. The Arduino is completely dependent on a good WiFi signal.
 3. The tally must be connected to the same network as the vMix instance.
-4. The LED matrix can only display in red.
-The difference in color in the pictures above is due to a difference in LED intensity.

 ## Footnote